Announcing September 2018 Dates!

 Fees per person include yoga, meditation, organic vegetarian meals, accommodations, shared bathrooms, access to community trails, tea, snacks, and sauna.

-Non-refundable deposit of $150 holds your space, with remainder due by early-bird registration deadline (extended to September 1!).
+Non-refundable deposit of $150 holds your space, with remainder due by early-bird registration deadline (August 1).
+For later registrations, $150 holds your space until September 1, then full amount is due.

 A limited number of community-supported retreat spots (financial-need-based, discounted spots) are available - please read here for more information.